MarkGelo/CS-525/assign1/README.txt

+To run, do "make"
+Then "./test_assign1"
+Can also do "make clean" to have a cleanslate

+For this assignment, I mostly just followed the methods and what they're supposed to do, not really diverging from it.
+I added my own tests, that seems more exhaustive, making sure most, if not all, methods are correct and double checking the file handle information after the methods.
+My own test runs after the given tests.
+An important thing, is that I didn't follow the hint of reserving some space in the beginning of a file to store info such as total number of pages.
+Since number of pages is already going to be stored in the file handle, i don't see the reason why it also needs to be in the file.
+It may be faster to just read it from file than calculating so, this may come bite me in the ass in later assignments.
+It should be pretty easy to implement having some space in the beggining of the file for misc info tho.
+I also checked for memory leaks and adjusted the storage manager as well as the tests to make sure there were none.
+One thing to note, to make sure there is no memory leak, make sure to close all page files.
+Just destroying page files isn't enough, you also have to close all page files.

 File Related Methods:
     initStorageManager: Not really sure what this function is supposed to do.
 Just made it say "Initialized Storage Manager"